smhurf/lewagon_challenges/07-Data-Engineering/04-Predict-in-production/01-FastAPI/README.md

 Today we are going to create your own API allowing other developers to ask our model for predictions.

 ### First step: let's create an API endpoint and test it

-👉 Let's copy the provided boilerplate inside of our project (copy the `api` directory inside of your project right next to the `TaxiFareModel` directory, **not** inside of it)

-👉 Let's also copy the notebooks directory at the same location, the notebook will be one way of testing your API

-👉 Let's ⚠️ **append** ⚠️ the content of the `Makefile` to the Makefile of your project

 Your project should look like this (use the `tree` command):